-Because the IHSA Team Chess State Tournament has no qualifying tournament, teams qualify by participating in at least one team tournament during the regular season.
-For the purposes of this requirement a team tournament must involve at least six teams of at least five players each, playing at least three rounds with a minimum of 30 minutes per player, and must be team-paired and not prescheduled (as would occur in a round robin).
+- 1. Teams qualify for the Team Chess state series by participating in at least one team tournament during the regular season.
+For the purposes of this requirement a team tournament must involve at least six teams of at least five players each, playing at least three rounds with a minimum of 30 minutes per player, and must be teampaired and not prescheduled (as would occur in a round robin). - 2.
 Qualifying tournaments are expected to use IHSA rules.